Michael-Lloyd/Michael-Lloyd/README.md

 If you are interested in viewing work done by me, first look at my pinned repositories,

-and for completed projects I recommend my [Website](https://micl.dev/projects) instead.
+and for completed projects I recommend my [Website](https://micl.dev/projects)

+or my [Hackaday Page](https://hackaday.io/) instead.
+Blog is on my website and Hackaday.

 ### Languages/Development Environments